Indian retailer Future's shares surge as regulator approves Amazon investment

 Last year, Amazon and Indian private equity firm Samara Capital announced a joint investment in an entity that would give Amazon a stake in local supermarket chain More.

-The Seattle-headquartered firm also owns a stake in Indian department store chain Shopper’s Stop.
+The Seattle-headquartered firm also owns a stake in Indian department store chain Shopper’s Stop (SHOP.NS).

 Shares in Future Retail were higher by 13.8% by 10 a.m. in Mumbai.
-Shares in other Future Group companies - Future Enterprises Ltd, Future Consumer Ltd and Future Lifestyle Fashions Ltd - were higher by 2% to 16%.
+Shares in other Future Group companies - Future Enterprises Ltd (FURE.NS), Future Consumer Ltd (FTRE.NS) and Future Lifestyle Fashions Ltd (FLFL.NS) - were higher by 2% to 16%.

 The Economic Times reported in August that the deal pegged Future Retail’s value at close to $6 billion, more than double its then market capitalization of $2.9 billion.